Does a resume need a cover letter? It’s a good question.

 How to Write a Cover Letter

-Shifting gears a bit, given that a recipient might actually read your cover letter, how do you write a great one?
+Shifting gears a bit, given that a recipient might read your cover letter, how do you write a great one?

 First, my favorite type of cover letter is an opportunity letter.
 Use it if you can.
 The link takes you to an explanation and a helpful sample.

 A Cool Fact About Resumes and Cover Letters

 Finally, I have a bonus round.
-Do you know that you don’t have to be totally qualified for a job to apply for it?
+Do you know that you don’t have to be 100% qualified for a job to apply for it?

 While market factors affect how picky employers can be, the truth is a lot of job postings are wish lists.
 Hiring managers don’t expect to get everything in the posting in one person.

-Beyond that, at the individual level, many unarticulated factors go into interviewing and hiring decisions.
+Beyond that, many unarticulated factors go into interviewing and hiring decisions.

-Women especially need to pay attention to that 50% number because, per a 2019 LinkedIn study, they apply to 20% fewer jobs than men do.
-However, when they apply, they’re 16% more likely to get hired.
-So, ladies, expand your range.
+Women especially need to pay attention to that 50% number.
+Per a 2019 LinkedIn study, they apply to 20% fewer jobs than men.
+However, they’re 16% more likely to get hired when they apply.

 You don’t have to be a perfect match to get the job!